DISCOVERY OF THE PHOTOGRAPHIC SLIDES

 These unique photographic slides were recovered, in separate incidental instances, by artists Robert Chase Heishman and Michael Boles.

 Initially researching for an experimental documentary class in 2006, Heishman discovered a slide carousel - labeled "Jack's Slides: Chicago and Kansas City" - tossed among the heaps of scrap metal and scattered rubble of a salvage yard in Kansas City's West Bottoms neighborhood.
 The first slide he pulled featured someone wearing an elaborate kimono costume and full makeup.
 In the next slide, a family photo of a young girl and her cocker spaniel.
 Outside of a handful of family photos and a couple of images showing nondescript city buildings, the rest of the slides contained a mix of posed portraits and party scenes from drag balls throughout the 1950s and 60s.
 In many, men and women in drag are posed outside the famed Kansas City club The Colony, photographed red-carpet style on their way into the night's event.

 In 2008, Michael Boles experienced a similar series of events.
 While helping a friend move into a new residence off of Troost in midtown, Kansas City, he discovered dozens of photographic slides scattered freely inside of a shoebox.
 Dated throughout the 60s, the mix included family photos among over 100 images of drag queens and drag ball attendees.
 Along with the slides, Boles recovered articles "Jack" had written, including personal letters and short stories sent from Sydney.

 It wasn't until 2012 when the two long-time friends realized the semblance of their discoveries.
 Both sets of recovered slides had clearly been shot by the same photographer, who seemed to have a familiarity with the crowd at each ball.
-With over 200 slides between the two discoveries, Heishman and Boles teamed up with artist and writer Emily Kay Henson to form the Private Birthday Party collection.
+With over 200 slides between the two discoveries, Heishman and Boles teamed up to form the Private Birthday Party collection.
 Their research has placed most of the photographs at notorious KC nightclubs such as The Colony and The Jewel Box Lounge.